Infinite Neural Network Quantum States: Entanglement and Training Dynamics

 An infinite neural network quantum state ($\infty$-NNQS) is a neural network representation in the $N\to \infty$ limit.
 There are many such limits, according to the identification of a candidate $N$ in a given network architecture, We study cases where this limit is useful either for understanding the entanglement of an ensemble of wavefunctions, via increased control over their statistics, or their gradient descent dynamics.
 For instance, in many architectures the $N\to \infty$ limit is also one in which the network is drawn from a Gaussian process (GP), where, e.g., $N$ is the width a of a fully-connected network \cite{neal,williams,lee,Matthews2018GaussianPB} or the number of channels in a CNN \cite{Novak2018BayesianCN,GarrigaAlonso2019DeepCN}.
 The existence of such NNGP limits is quite general \cite{yangTPorig,yangTP1,yangTP2}, and allows for training with Bayesian inference \cite{neal, lee}.

-\emph{Entanglement.} NNQS exhibit unique and interesting entanglement properties \cite{dongling,Levine_2019,rbm_ee,area_law_rbm}.
+\textbf{Quantum State NNGP and Entanglement.}--- NNQS exhibit unique and interesting entanglement properties \cite{dongling,Levine_2019,rbm_ee,area_law_rbm}.
 The statistical control offered by this NNGP correspondence allows us to study the entanglement entropy properties of the ensembles of $\infty$-NNQS.
 Consider an ensemble of normalized NNQS $\{\ket{\psi_{\theta}}\}$.
-We split the domain into a subregion $A$ and its complement $B$ as $D = A \cup B$, which makes the wavefunction arguments of two variables $x_A$ and $x_B$ from $A$ and $B$.
-The $n$-th Renyi entropy of the ensemble over a sub-region $A$ can be computed using the replica-trick~\cite{vmc_ee,autoregressive_ee}:
+We split the input domain $D$ into a subregion $A$ and its complement $B$ as $D = A \cup B$, which makes the wavefunction arguments consisted of two variables $x_A$ and $x_B$ from subregions $A$ and $B$.